Self-registering agent

 An agent to monitor home db

-It’s recommended to set agent name and description if multiple agents are being self-registered on similar hosts as it would lead to confusion with similarly named agents appearing in UI for approval.
+It’s recommended to set agent name and description if multiple agents are being self-registered on similar hosts as it would lead to confusion with similarly named agents appearing in UI.

 The following environment variables specify start configuration for the agent: